-Detour: Grand Canyon National Park
+Route 66 Detour: Grand Canyon

-From the watchtower, the road continues along the rim through the east entrance, then drops down to the crossroads town of Cameron and the Little Colorado River.
+From the watchtower, the road continues along the rim through the east entrance, and then drops down to the crossroads town of Cameron and the Little Colorado River.

 Grand Canyon Hikes

-No matter where you go, when hiking down into the canyon remember that it will take you twice as long to hike back up again, that the rim can be covered in snow and ice as late as June, and always carry water—especially in summer—at least a quart for every hour you’re on the trail.
-The very good visitors center (928/638-7888) in Grand Canyon Village has information about the park’s many hiking trails, the canyon’s geology, the burro rides that take you down and back up again, and anything else to do with the Grand Canyon.
+No matter where you go, when hiking down into the canyon, remember that it will take you twice as long to hike back up again, that the rim can be covered in snow and ice as late as June, and you must always carry water—especially in summer—at least a quart for every hour you’re on the trail.
+The good visitors center (928/638-7888) in Grand Canyon Village has information about the park’s many hiking trails, the canyon’s geology, the burro rides that take you down and back up again, and anything else to do with the Grand Canyon.

-Most of what you’ll need to know to enjoy your Grand Canyon visit is contained in the brochure you’re given at the entrance, where you pay the $25-per-car fee (national parks passes are accepted).
+Most of what you’ll need to know to enjoy your Grand Canyon visit is contained in the brochure you’re given at the entrance, where you pay the $35-per-car fee (national parks passes are accepted).

-Angel Lodge, which overlooks the canyon; the cheapest rooms share bathrooms, while others have canyon views and fireplaces.
+To make advance reservations for accommodations—a good idea at any time of year but essential in the peak summer months phone the park concessionaire, Xanterra (888/297-2757 in advance, 928/638-2631 for same-day cancellations), which handles reservations for the six different lodges in Grand Canyon Village.
+The most characterful and best-value place to stay is the Bright Angel Lodge, which overlooks the canyon; the cheapest rooms share baths, while others have canyon views and fireplaces.
 The coffee shop here is open all day, there’s a pretty nifty soda fountain right on the edge of the canyon, and the lobby fireplace shows off the rock strata, in proper chronological order, that form the walls of the Grand Canyon.
-The other historic lodge is the El Tovar Hotel, built in 1905 but recently renovated; rooms here start around $200 and top out at more than $400 a night.
+The other historic lodge is the El Tovar Hotel, opened in 1905 but recently renovated; rooms here start around $200 and top out at more than $500 a night for suites.
 The El Tovar also has the park’s best restaurant—and a comfy piano bar to help while away the night.

 It’s more of an effort to reach, but the best place to get a feel for the Grand Canyon is splendid Phantom Ranch, a rustic complex of cabins and dormitories way down in the canyon, on the north side of the Colorado River.
-Space here is usually taken up by people on overnight burro-ride packages (which cost around $400).
+Space here is usually taken up by people on overnight burro-ride packages (which cost around $700).
 But, particularly in the off-season, you may be able to get a bed without the standard six months (or more) advance reservation.
 Ask at the desk in the Bright Angel Lodge, or call 303/297-2757.